FAQ About Adopting

 Do we need to hire an attorney of our own?

-Should we get the homestudy started or done before attending orientation?
+Should we get the homestudy started or done before joining the program?

-Sorry, no; your homestudy worker needs to personally contact references for your homestudy, and those who write references on your behalf would need to send you copies directly if you wish to review them.
+Sorry, no; Abrazo does need fresh references written specifically for and to our agency for the application.
+Also, your homestudy worker needs to personally contact references for your homestudy, and those who write references on your behalf would need to send you copies directly if you wish to review them.

-Abrazo strongly discourages inflexible gender preferences, as the majority of birthparents with whom we work do not have gender confirmation prior to matching, and even when they do, sonograms are not always necessarily accurate.
+Abrazo strongly discourages inflexible gender preferences, as the majority of placing parents with whom we work may not have gender confirmation prior to matching, and even when they do, sonograms are not always necessarily accurate.

-Abrazo’s physical forms are provided to adopting parents upon completion of orientation weekend.
+Abrazo’s physical forms are provided to adopting parents upon completion of agency contracts.

 We want to adopt twins (or triplets)!
 Tell us how that works?